leithdm/lethalapps/README.md

 ### Wireframes

 - Wireframes were created using [Balsamiq Wireframes](https://balsamiq.com/).
-Note that each linked page contains **both** the mobile and desktop wireframes.
+Note that each 'Header' wireframe contains **both** the mobile and desktop designs.

 <br/>